Can I force a neighbor to cut down the branches of a tree hanging over my property?

 Can I cut down the branches of a neighbor’s tree that is hanging over my property?

 You may cut a branch, vine, or root of a neighbor’s tree or other plant that extends onto your property, but only back to the neighbor’s property line.
 You may not enter your neighbor’s property to trim or remove a tree or other plant without first getting your neighbor’s consent.
-If you wish to trim or cut down a tree that is close to a public road, you may need to apply to the Maryland Department of Natural Resources for a permit.
+If you wish to trim or cut down a tree that is close to a public road, you may need to apply to the Maryland Department of Natural Resources for a permit (form available here).
 You should also check with your county and municipality to see whether they have other requirements you must follow in order to trim or remove a roadside tree.

 Can I force a neighbor to pay for cleaning out my gutters clogged with leaves from his or her tree?